Italian cable car plunges to the ground, killing at least 13 - WTMJ

 Associated Press

-The plunge on the the Stresa-Mottarone line happened about 100 meters (yards) before the final pilon, in a spot where the cables were particularly high off the ground, said Walter Milan, spokesman for Italy’s Alpine rescue service.
+The plunge on the the Stresa-Mottarone line happened about 100 meters (yards) before the final pylon, said Walter Milan, spokesman for Italy’s Alpine rescue service.

+There was initially confusion about the number of injured, but the rescue service tweeted the “definitive toll” stood at 13 dead and two injured.

 Milan noted that the cable line had been renovated in 2016 and had only recently reopened after coronavirus lockdowns in Italy curtailed travel and forced the suspension of many leisure activities.
 Milan suggested many families may have flocked to the mountain on a sunny Sunday after months of restrictions.